badukaire/acct/README.md

 ```

 This will look for a file called `ourTrip.txt` (`.txt` extension
-added) containing the movements, will process them, and leave the
+added) containing the transactions, will process them, and leave the
 output balance in a file name `ourTrip_bal.txt`.
 The parameter
 *ourTrip* is the _descriptor_ of the accounting set, and input
 and output names are based upon it.